awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-examples.md

 The first command saves the [Amazon Resource Name \(ARN\)](https://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html#find-cmk-id-arn) of an AWS KMS customer master key \(CMK\) in the `$cmkArn` variable\.
 For details about the key identifiers for an AWS KMS customer master key, see [Key Identifiers](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id) in the *AWS Key Management Service Developer Guide*\.

 The second command encrypts the file contents\.
 The command uses the `--encrypt` parameter to specify the operation and the `--input` parameter to indicate the file to encrypt\.
-The [`--master-keys` parameter](crypto-cli-how-to.md#crypto-cli-master-key), and its required **key** attribute, tell the command to use the master key represented by the key ARN\.
+The [`--wrapping-keys` parameter](crypto-cli-how-to.md#crypto-cli-master-key), and its required **key** attribute, tell the command to use the CMK represented by the key ARN\.

 The command uses the `--metadata-output` parameter to specify a text file for the metadata about the encryption operation\.
 As a best practice, the command uses the `--encryption-context` parameter to specify an [encryption context](crypto-cli-how-to.md#crypto-cli-encryption-context)\.

+This command also uses the `--commitment-policy` parameter to set the commitment policy explicitly\.
+This parameter is required in version 1\.7\.*x*\.
+Beginning in version 2\.0\.*x*, it is optional, but recommended\.

 The value of the `--output` parameter, a dot \(\.\), tells the command to write the output file to the current directory\.